 The Northwest Passage Project is a National Science Foundation (NSF) funded project that centers on a research expedition into the Arctic’s Northwest Passage, which will engage intergenerational cohorts of high school, undergraduate, and graduate students in hands-on research exploring the changing Canadian Arctic Archipelago and collecting data.
 During this innovative expedition, diverse audiences will be engaged through real time interactions from sea, an ultra-high definition 2-hour documentary, and related community events.
-Sailing the first full-rigged sailing ship into the Northwest Passage of the Canadian Arctic in over a century will provide a visually stunning and historically poignant platform from which diverse audiences will experience a dramatically changing Arctic.
+Sailing into the Northwest Passage of the Canadian Arctic will provide a visually stunning and historically poignant platform from which diverse audiences will experience a dramatically changing Arctic.

 Northwest Passage Project is a collaborative effort between the University of Rhode Island (URI) Inner Space Center (ISC) and Graduate School of Oceanography (GSO), the film company David Clark, Inc., and several other collaborators, including six U.S. Universities that are classified as Minority Serving Institutions (MSIs).

 The educational components of the Northwest Passage Project will be led by the ISC.
 Two cohorts, each consisting of 18 students (six high school students, nine undergraduate students, and three graduate students) will each sail on board for 2.5 week legs.
 These participants will receive science content instruction as the ship is underway, gain navigation and sailing skills, engage in hands- on projects while aboard and during research site visits on land, and contribute to the live broadcasts from the Arctic.